FRC-Team-8387/FRC-Team-8387.github.io/index.md

 ---
 layout: page
+title: "About"
 ---

-## About

 Hi!
 We are FRC Team 8387, The Thingy Thing Team.
 Our team was founded in 2019 at Advanced Technologies Academy High School and we compteted in our first im-person competition last year!
+Thanks for checking out our team's website!

 ## Team Photos